BeamMW/beam-docs/source/rtd_pages/user_mobile_wallet_guide.rst

 Mobile Wallet User Guide
 =========================

 Beam Mobile Wallet is the simplest way to start using Beam.
-It is currently available for Android, the iOS app is planned to be developed later on.
+It is currently available for Android, the iOS app for Testnet is currently in beta and can be downloaded here: https://testflight.apple.com/join/M0WBrpmD

 .. attention::